 If connected TV advertising isn’t part of your marketing plan, you’re likely missing out on some seriously killer business opportunities.
-Not only is connected TV advertising one of the fastest-growing industries right now, but it is also more affordable than its big-screen counterpart.
-CTV advertising gives marketing leaders of all scope and size access to video content advertising opportunities in a relatively untapped market.
+Not only is connected TV advertising one of the fastest-growing industries right now, it is also more affordable than its big-screen counterpart.
+CTV advertising gives marketing leaders of every scope and size access to video content advertising opportunities in a relatively untapped market.

-If you’ve been anywhere near the world of marketing lately, you’ve likely heard a buzz surrounding connected TV advertising.
-Yet, some people still aren’t aware of the power it holds or what qualifies as a connected device.
+If you’ve been anywhere near the world of marketing lately, you’ve likely heard the buzz surrounding connected TV advertising.
+Yet, some people still aren’t aware of the power it holds, or what qualifies as a connected device.
 Don’t worry!
 If you have questions, we have answers.
 Here’s everything you need to know (and more) about CTV advertising; what it is, how it works, and when it’s an excellent choice for you.

 The rise of internet-connected devices

 Did you know that there are more Internet-connected devices today than there are people on Earth?
 That’s right – there are currently 23.14 billion connected devices in the world, with estimates expected to reach an astounding 30 billion in the next year.
 It’s not all smartphones and laptops, either.
 The number of Smart TV’s and OTT (over-the-top) devices in households exceeded 1 billion in 2019.
 In the U.S. alone, more than 50% of the population has a TV-connected device in their home.

 What is a connected TV?

 A connected TV (CTV) is simply any television or device that allows you to connect to the Internet and stream video content.
 (Think devices such as Amazon Fire, Roku, and Apple TV, as well as gaming consoles like PlayStation and Xbox.)
 CTV’s can stream OTT content through applications.
 CTV is anything that allows your TV to access video content through the public Internet, as opposed to traditional cable.